 Haystack is one of the most demanding hikes of the 46 High Peaks due to its rugged terrain and hiking distance.
 The summit of Haystack is a bald dome in the shape of a stack of hay.
 Its appearance is not like the other High Peaks in the Adirondacks.
-For the main approach it requires the climber to hike over Little Haystack as well, which may not seem like much, but adds even more elevation change for the day.
-Heavy winds often buffet this peak, but if you have it in you, it’s worth every step.

-This is an 8.8 mile hike, one way with a mixture of demanding terrain.
+This is an 8.8 mile hike, one way, with a mixture of demanding terrain.
 From the Garden Parking Area, the terrain is gently rolling hills till you drop steeply into Johns Brook Valley at 3.0 miles.
 Making a right into the valley you will continue a bit further to Johns Brook Lodge.
 Continue straight past Johns Brook Lodge and head toward Bushnell Falls.
 Avoiding the side trail leading to the base of the falls, continue to the junction and go left and down and now with red markers to cross Johns Brook.
 As you pass by the Bushnell Falls lean-to the grade will be moderate but a continuous climb to Slant Rock.
 From Slant rock you will climb steep and steady to the intersection with the Marcy Trail.
 Continue left and climb very steeply to an amazing view of the Haystacks.
 From here it is a slight descent to the base of the tree line.
 From here you will be totally exposed to the elements all the way to the summit.
 First you climb Little Haystack and then descend to a col before an open rock climb to the summit of Haystack.

-This is a 16.5 mile round trip with a moderate climb.
+This is a 16.5 mile round trip hike with a moderate climb.
 Starting from the Loj parking you will pass by Marcy Dam where excellent views of the High Peaks can be had.
 The trail then follows along Phelps Brook before it enters its steepest portion up to Indian Falls.
 From Indian Falls you will enjoy a very moderate ascent up to the trail intersection with Haystack at 4,900 feet.
-From here you will have to descend quite a bit to 4,200 feet to reach the primary trail mentioned above.
+From here you will have to descend quite a bit to 4,200 feet to reach the Phelps Trail mentioned above.